PA Program Tuition

 *Prior to the end of the drop/add period

 Background Check & Urine Drug Screen:

 All students are required to complete a background check and urine drug screen prior to matriculation and prior to the clinical year.
-The PA Program uses a secure outside company to track progress of completion for various requirements before the student can matriculate in the program.
+The PA Program uses a secure outside company to track progress of completion for various requirements before the student can enroll in the program.

-For the accepted applicant, the Program requires a response within two weeks of the offer.
 A $1000 non-refundable payment to the CSU Office of Enrollment Services (OES) is required to reserve the seat in the Program at the time the offer is accepted

 Textbooks & Miscellaneous Resources:

 Each student will be required to purchase textbooks for the Program if they are not offered through our online medical resource that will be available for each student throughout the duration of the Program.
 Most of these resources will need to be purchased at the onset of the program and used throughout the duration of the program.